Councillor Brian Burbidge - Chairman & Mayor

 Councillor Rose Williams

 Rose has lived and worked in Horncastle for over 30 years and is absolutely dedicated to helping to look after this lovely town.
 She knows it has to move forward with the times but wants to ensure it maintains it’s essential character and values, which can be passed on to future generations.
-She is a member of the Horncastle Neighbourhood Development Plan, which is a valuable asset to the town’s future.
+She was a member of the Horncastle Neighbourhood Development Plan team.
 She is also a member of the Stanhope Hall Committee, as the Booking Clerk; secretary to The Wong Working Group; a founder member of Transition Town Horncastle; secretary to Horncastle U3A, and a committee member of the Horncastle War Memorial Centre.

 Contact Rose at: email@example.com